GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 # File Tree Organization

 The `Frame` folder contains the frames and the rest folders contain the corresponding ground truth.
-As for the `bbox_annotation.json` and `classfication.txt` text file, we follow the same format as COCO and ImageNet for generality.
+As for the `bbox_annotation.json` and `classfication.txt` text files, we follow the same format as COCO and ImageNet for generality.

 ```
 ├──data
     ├──SUN-SEG
         ├──TrainDataset
-            ├──Frame  # The images from SUN dataset
+            ├──Frame  # The images from the SUN dataset
                 ├──case1_1
                     ├──image_name_00001.jpg
                     |...